Goals

 BRIC NS has identified a number of research priorities.
 These will help to guide the network’s mobilization and facilitation efforts.

-2. Innovations in primary and integrated service delivery (with a focus on multi-complexity)
+2. Innovations in primary and integrated service delivery

 - Service redesign